-You’ll also be helping us reach our goal of $60,000 to put toward new climbing structures on Seve’s island!
+You’ll also be helping us reach our goal of $60,000 in honor of our elderly residents!

 What you have to do

-All you need to do is build a page (we have the steps involved in that below), build a fundraising page, and share the link to your page with your social network between September 14th – October 13th to ask for donations.
+All you need to do is set up a page (we have the steps involved in that below), build a fundraising page, and share the link to your page with your social network between September 12th – October 11th to ask for donations.